tankcdr/solana-defi-indexer-rs/docs/database-schema.md

 ## TypeScript Interfaces

-Here are TypeScript interfaces that correspond to the database schema:
+Here are TypeScript interfaces that correspond to the Orca database schema:

 ```typescript
 // Base event interface